tjvantoll/articles/design-systems/article.md

 Next, open your three new files and paste in the code below.

+> **NOTE**:
+> * These components are purposefully simple so we can focus on the workflow.
+* * If you use Angular or Vue, you would write these components with those frameworks instead of using React syntax.

 ``` JavaScript
 // Button.js
 import React from 'react';